Employees are expected to arrive on time and ready to work for each day or shift they are scheduled.

 CEI provides a wide variety of communication tools and resources to employees for use in running day-to-day business activities.
 Whether it is the telephone, voice mail, fax, scanner, Internet, intranet, e-mail, text messaging, or any other CEI-provided technology, use should be reserved for business-related matters during working hours.
 All communication using these tools should be handled in a professional and respectful manner.

 Employees should not have any expectation of privacy in their use of a CEI computer, phone, or other communication tools.
 All communications made using CEI-provided equipment or services including email and internet activity, are subject to inspection by CEI.
-Employees should keep in mind that even if they delete an email, voicemail or other communication, a copy may be archived on CEI's systems.
+Employees should keep in mind that even if they delete an email, voicemail, or other communication, a copy may be archived on CEI's systems.

 Employee use of CEI provided communication systems, including personal e-mail and internet use that are not job-related have the potential to drain, rather than enhance, productivity and system performance.
-You should also be aware that information transmitted through e-email and the internet is not completely secure or may contain viruses or malware, and information you transmit and receive could damage CEI's systems as well as the reputation and/or competitiveness of CEI.
+You should also be aware that information transmitted through e-mail and the internet is not completely secure or may contain viruses or malware, and information you transmit and receive could damage CEI's systems as well as the reputation and/or competitiveness of CEI.
 To protect against possible problems, delete any e-mail messages prior to opening that are received from unknown senders and advertisers.
 It also is against CEI policy to turn off antivirus protection software or make unauthorized changes to system configurations installed on CEI computers.

-CEI encourages employees to use e-mail only to communicate with fellow employees, suppliers, customers, or potential students regarding CEI business.
+CEI encourages employees to use e-mail to communicate with fellow employees, suppliers, customers, or potential students regarding CEI business.
 Internal and external e-mails are considered business records and may be subject to federal and state recordkeeping requirements as well as to discovery in the event of litigation.
 Be aware of this possibility when sending e-mails within and outside CEI.

 College of Eastern Idaho is committed to providing its students and employees with an environment conducive to learning and growth.
 As such, the college has a responsibility to promote an atmosphere of trust, respect, and integrity.
 Intimate relationships where one individual has power or authority over another may compromise freely given consent, put the academic and professional development of the individuals at risk, and profoundly undermine the foundation of trust, respect, and integrity that is essential to carrying out College of Eastern Idaho's mission.

 Intimate relationships involving faculty, administrators, staff, and others who educate, supervise, evaluate, counsel, or otherwise make decisions or recommendations about another person in connection with their employment or education at the college, or who otherwise have actual or apparent authority over a student or subordinate are inherently asymmetrical.
 The mere appearance of bias resulting from such a relationship may seriously disrupt the academic or work environment and have the potential to undermine the sense of community, mutual trust, and support at CEI.
-As such, intimate relationships, which may occur between individuals where one individual has power or authority over another individual, are prohibited.
-For additional information, please see Policy 213: Fraternization
+As such, intimate relationships which may occur between individuals where one individual has power or authority over another individual, are prohibited.
+For additional information, please see Policy 213: Fraternization.